 Slovakia, Japan, Hungary, Austria, Venezuela, Italy, Mexico, and China are considered masculine countries for their high score in this dimension.
-For example, Slovakia scores 100, following Japan(95), Hungary(88), Austria (79), Venezuela (73), Italy with 70, Mexico (69), and China (66).
-So, the gender role of these countries is specific and overlap very little.
+For example, Slovakia scores 100, following Japan(95), Hungary(88), Austria (79), Venezuela (73), Italy 70, Mexico (69), and China (66).
+So, the gender role of these countries is specific and overlaps very little.

 Femininity denotes traits associated with nurture culture in society.
 The members of feminine society focus on relationships and quality of life.
 They are nurtured, cooperative, modest, and caring to other members of society.
 They also maintain modest behavior in the community and organization.

 In the business context, femininity refers to the tender culture in the organization.
 The Boss does great discussion and intuitive analysis to make decisions.

 Sweden, Norway, Netherlands, Denmark, Costa Rica, and Finland are considered the most feminine countries globally for their low MAS score in this dimension.
 According to Hofstede’s cultural dimensions theory, Sweden ranked the most feminine country in the world with a score of 5, following Norway (8), Netherlands (14), Denmark (16), Costa Rica (21), and Finland (26).
 So, the gender role of these countries is fluid that overlaps significantly.